-What affects browsing speed?
+How can you speed up web browsing?
+What affects browsing speed, anyway?
 You might as well be asking What is the meaning of life?
 Browsing speed is affected by a lot of variables.
 Your Internet speeds can be affected by settings within Windows, settings within your browser, or the condition of your home network.
 These tips can be applied to most browsers and home networks to help improve Internet speeds and get rid of some some of the annoyances you experience while surfing the Web.

 The first web browser tweak we recommend is downloading a second browser.
-PCs will usually already have IE installed (unless you specified otherwise) and Macs will have Safari pre-installed.
+PCs will usually have Internet Explorer or Edge browser installed (unless you specified otherwise) and Macs will have Safari pre-installed.
 Other popular browsers include Google Chrome and Mozilla Firefox.
 Even if you do not plan on using them, it’s always a good idea to have a second browser on your system in case malware or a corrupt file renders your primary browser useless.
-Use these tips to tweak web browsers to make them faster.
+Use the following tips to speed up web browsing.